 Netherlands to allocate additional €23m for Ukraine's energy sector

-Netherlands to allocate additional €23 million for Ukraine’s energy sector.
+The Netherlands will be allocating an additional €23 million to support Ukraine’s energy sector.
 Photo: Getty Images

-The Netherlands has announced an allocation of additional €23 million for Ukraine's energy sector.
+The Netherlands has announced that it will be allocating an additional €23 million to support Ukraine's energy sector.

 Source: Ukraine's Prime Minister Yuliia Svyrydenko on social media

-Details: Svyrydenko said that the money has been earmarked to fund gas purchases, urgent repairs to power plants and the supply of critical energy equipment from Dutch companies, including generators and cables.
+Details: Svyrydenko said the money will be used to fund gas purchases, urgent repairs to power plants, and deliveries of vital energy equipment, including generators and cables, from Dutch companies.

 Advertisement:

-Quote: "With this contribution, the Netherlands' total support for Ukraine's energy sector in 2026 will amount to €133 million."
+Quote: "This contribution brings the Netherlands' total support for Ukraine's energy sector in 2026 to €133 million."

 Background:

-• It was reported on 13 January that Ukraine and the United Nations will appeal to donor countries to provide additional funding for humanitarian assistance in response to the crisis caused by Russian attacks on civilian infrastructure.
+• It was reported on 13 January that Ukraine and the United Nations would be appealing to donor countries to provide additional funding for humanitarian aid in response to the crisis caused by Russian attacks on civilian infrastructure.

 Support Ukrainska Pravda on Patreon!